Banger

 When a local app has multiple consumers, a boundary like this becomes more valuable over time.

-Desktop, CLI, and MCP share one surface
+Local clients share one surface

-Banger has three important local clients:
+Banger has a few important local consumers:

 • the desktop app